greg-raven/grus/_posts/2006-02-27-feinstein-oppose-senator-spectors-immigration-proposal-2.md

 P.S.
 I don't know why Bush and other so-called leaders are attempting to destroy our country, but please don't join them.
 Protect the borders and eject the illegals Now.

 Sent to:

-- Barbara Boxer
-- Dianne Feinstein
+: Barbara Boxer, Dianne Feinstein